 - Can cardiopulmonary resuscitation (CPR) re-certification be counted toward the continuing education requirements for dentists or hygienists?

 - Yes.
 Both Dentists and hygienists can obtain continuing education for a CPR course.
+You may find these courses by visiting the American Red Cross.

 - Can I find specific information from Illinois Dental Practice Act online?